 Two types of oocyst are produced, the thick-walled oocysts are excreted from the human host.
 The thin walled oocysts undergo autoinfection, where the cyst wall breaks once they are separated from the epithelium and later the cycle begins again.

 4) The Host – Stage 4 –

 After excretion, the oocysts become infective.
-This gives rise to direct or indirect fecal-oral transmission of the infected oocysts into the host.
+This gives rise to direct or indirect faecal-oral transmission of the infected oocysts into the host.
 Once the parasite enters the host, the life cycle begins again.

-The diarrheal disease known as cryptosporidiosis and the parasite cryptosporidium is commonly called ‘Crypto’.
-The primary symptoms of this disease are watery diarrhea and vomiting.
+The diarrheal disease known as Cryptosporidiosis and the parasite Cryptosporidium is commonly called ‘Crypto’.
+The primary symptoms of this disease are watery diarrhoea and vomiting.
 The transmission of this disease is easy, as its primary transmitters include water, food and contact with surfaces contaminated with infected animals or human beings.

 Frequently Asked Questions on Cryptosporidium Life Cycle